 Salon visits are a wonderful treat; enjoy your visit fully by using the most hygienic utensils and treating your feet and nails properly!
 If the salon you visit cannot accommodate your requests, you should switch to another salon.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Houston TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Houston TX, by clicking here or by calling 281.397.3487.